gragusa/RegressionTables2.jl/docs/src/custom_regression_model.md

 # Implementing Custom Regression Models

+RegressionTables.jl is designed to be used with any custom model you create.
+The easiest way for this to work is to copy the [StatsAPI.jl](https://github.com/JuliaStats/StatsAPI.jl) API, if that API is fully implemented then RegressionTables.jl will work out of the box.

 This guide demonstrates how to create custom regression models that work seamlessly with RegressionTables.jl.
 When you have a regression model type that isn't natively supported, you can extend the package by implementing the required interface methods.

 ## Overview